Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and Monsky--Washnitzer cohomology with coefficients

 Since $t_F$ is compatible with the differentials on either side, we might extend the diagram to higher differentials and it still stays commutative.
-In order to prove integrability, we use that $\widetilde{\nabla}$ and $d$ are integrable connections themselves.
-For $e\in\widetilde{E}$ and $w\in W^\dagger(\overline{B})$ we calculate
+Again integrability follows from the fact that, $\nabla_{B^\dagger}$ and $d$ are integrable connections themselves and therefore for $e_i\in E_F$ a generator $\nabla^2_F(e_i)=0$.
+With $w\in W^\dagger(\overline{B})$ we calculate